BuzzRage/PlotNetTrace/README.md

 ## TODO
 * Implement statistics on aggregated measurments
 * Improve usage simplicity ( file handling )
-* Choose between treatment on loading or treatment on csv writing
+* Do all data treatment on loading  (no treatments on csv writing)
-* Parse csv header to load tare values (ex: bytes sent)
+* Check if more tare value are needed (in order to parse csv header to load tare values)
 * Change "rtr" into "bm" (baremetal) and "rtrvm" into "vm" (Virtual Machine)
 * Improve verbose mode if "-v" provided
 * Combine raw input file with packet captured to get more stats using `scapy`
-* Add calculation of actual sending rate for endpoints
+* Check calculation of data_rate() for endpoints
 * Add config file to store infos for data location (input and output files path)
 * NetTrace.py: Create a class router and a class endpoint that both implements attributes of Measure class
 * NetTrace.py: Change add_matched_field() to not return ','